Section 1 Introduction

 Section 6 Recognitions of Abuse, including Neglect and Bullying

-Recognising abuse is not easy, and it is not the responsibility of staff, volunteers or apprentices to decide whether abuse has taken place or if there is significant risk.
-We do however, have a responsibility to act if we think it may be happening.
+Recognising abuse is not easy, and it is not the responsibility of staff, volunteers, or apprentices to decide whether abuse has taken place or if there is significant risk.
+DNA Skills do however, have a responsibility to act if abuse is suspected.

 Abuse, including neglect, includes forms of maltreatment of a child or vulnerable adult.
 Somebody may abuse a child or vulnerable adult by inflicting harm, by failing to act to prevent harm.
 Children and young people may be abused in a family or in an institutional or community setting; by those known to them or, more rarely, by a stranger for example via the internet.
 They may also be abused by an adult or adults, or by another child or children.